hpc/pavilion2/docs/tests/variables.rst

 Permutations
 ------------

-Permutations allow you to creat a 'virtual' test for each permutation of the values of one or more variables.
+Permutations allow you to create a 'virtual' test for each permutation of the values of one or more variables.

 .. code:: yaml